 Dive Rescue Team

-The recent revitalization of Milwaukee’s downtown and Third Ward areas have increased the need for this team, which averages more than 40 dive calls per year.
+The recent revitalization of Milwaukee’s downtown and Third Ward areas have increased the need for this team, which averages a higher amount of dive runs per year.
 Population in these areas have increased, as have the number of planned events held in these areas.
 The Dive Team stands by and provides protection at events throughout the year, including the Polar Plunge on New Year’s Day, a Polar Plunge for Special Olympics, the Air and Water Show, and the Triathlon.
 Additionally, the Dive Team is prepared for water-related emergencies at summer festivals at Henry Maier Festival Park, Milwaukee’s beaches, or in one of Milwaukee’s busy river ways.
 On Lake Michigan, the Dive Team works in concert with the MFD Boat Team, Milwaukee Police Department Dive Team, and the US Coast Guard.

 The MFD Boat Team is the oldest of all the specialized teams; existing since delivery of the first boat in 1889.
 The current fireboat, the Trident, is the 11th edition in a long line of capable vessels.
 The Trident is a model of technology with twin 570 hp Cummins diesel engines supplying power to jet propelled drives capable of pushing the 39 foot Metalcraft Marine Boat over 35knots.
 It has the capability of flowing 3400gpm for fighting nearshore or offshore fires, can transport up to three critically injured victims with advanced life support care, and can perform offshore search and rescue with state of the art radar, forward-looking infrared cameras, radio direction finder, and sonar searches beneath the water’s surface.